-How you link Mollie's payment platform to your website depends on the system that you use.
+How you link Mollie's payment platform to your website depends on the system you use.
 Roughly speaking, we distinguish between 3 different options:

 - Ready-to-use webshop software (hosted webshops)

 - Webshop modules